 Proudfoot et al (2006) Analgesia mediated by the TRPM8 cold receptor in chronic neuropathic pain.
 Curr Biol 16 1591 PMID: 16920620

 Govea et al (2012) Group III metabotropic glutamate receptors and transient receptor potential vanilloid 1 co-localize and interact on nociceptors.
 J Biol Chem 217 130 PMID: 22609935

 Do you know of a great paper that uses UBP1112 from Tocris?
-If so please let us know.
+Please let us know.